robstoll/atrium/README.md

 Atrium follows [Semantic Versioning](https://semver.org/) and tries to be binary backward compatible within a major version (since 0.6.0).
 Until 1.0.0 this is only true for the API level, we reserve the right to break things on the domain and core level until then.
 Moreover, we follow the principle that a user of Atrium has enough time to migrate its code to new functionality before a next major version.
-We provide this in form of `@Deprecated` annotations with a corresponding `ReplaceWith` as well as migration guides.
+We provide this in form of `@Deprecated` annotations with a corresponding `ReplaceWith` as well as migration guides in the [Release Notes](https://github.com/robstoll/atrium/releases).
 This way we hope that we provide a pleasant way to stay up-to-date without the need to migrate everything from one day to the other.

 ## Internationalization